What is OTE (On-Target Earnings)? Definition, salary calculation, and examples

 What are the benefits of OTE?

-Motivates performance: On-Target Earnings directly ties an employee’s earnings to their performance.
+Motivates performance: On-target earnings directly ties an employee’s earnings to their performance.
 This incentivises staff to meet and exceed targets, which can lead to increased productivity and revenue growth.

 Attracts top talent: Offering OTE can make your job roles more appealing to high-performing candidates, especially in competitive fields like sales and recruitment, where commission-based roles are common.
 You can read Moorepay’s recruitment guide here.